afarhan/ubitxv6/README.md

 This repository is organized in directories, as follows:

-* firmware: Contains the Arduino Nano radio firmware code
+* firmware: Contains the Arduino Nano radio firmware code.
 * tools: Contains the userland daemon and (ubitx_controller) and command line tool for radio control (ubitx_client).
+* common: Contains shared code between firmware and userland.

-The older hardware revision using a discrete protection board logic is present in:
+The firmware for the older hardware revision using a discrete protection board logic is present in:

-* firmware-with_protection_board: Please read README inside directory
+* firmware-with_protection_board: Please read README inside directory.

 ## Compile And Install